ankit-goswami-26/JAVA/README.md

 # 🌿 Core Java – Practice Paths

 This repository contains my **Core Java learning journey**, organized in a logical order from concepts.basics to projects.
-Each file represents a basics or practice program.
+Each file represents a basics or concepts.practice program.
 My goal is to build a strong foundation before moving into advanced topics like OOP, collections, and System Design.

 ---